 English Language Proficiency: overseas applicants from non-English speaking countries should provide evidence of proficiency in English.

 Research proposal: (1,500 words) which should begin with a provisional title for your project.
+Writing a research proposal.

 Writing sample in English: (flexible word length, but maximum 10,000 words).